OysterKing/Final-Year-Project/README.md

 Wrote a small translator class.
 At the moment it just extracts the last part of an ip address and prints it.
 Also added return statements to fucntions in pcapReader.

 Updated the translator class so it now writes to an XML file that netanim can run.
 It writes a line for each packet.
 I need to figure out how to time each of the packets so the animation runs correctly.

+23/10/15:
+Updated the pcapReader class.
+It now reads the timestamps of the packets in the pcap file made by tcpdump and saves them in a list.